MaterializeInc/materialize/doc/user/sql/tail.md

 ---
 title: "TAIL"
-description: "`TAIL` streams updates that occur to a materialized view."
+description: "`TAIL` continually reports updates that occur to a source or view."
 menu:
     main:
         parent: "sql"
 ---

-`TAIL` streams updates that occur to a materialized view.
-This data only represents updates that occur after running the `TAIL` command.
+`TAIL` continually reports updates that occur to a source or view.
+For materialized sources or views this data only represents updates that occur after running the `TAIL` command.
+For non-materialized sources or views, all updates are presented.

+Tail will continue to run until cancelled, or until all updates the tailed item could undergo have been presented.
+The latter case may happen with static views (e.g. `SELECT true`), files without the `tail = true` modifier, or other settings in which a collection can cease to experience updates.

 ## Syntax